 Beloved Brands create an exceptional customer experience.
 They know it’s not just about advertising and innovation.
 As a consumer, I’ve become spoiled by the best of the brands who raise the bar and continue to surprise and delight me.
-Think of how special you feel when you are dealing with Disney, Starbucks and Apple.
-And compare that to how demoralized you feel when dealing with the airlines, utilities and electronics shops.
+Think of how special you feel when you are dealing with Disney, Starbucks, and Apple.
+Compare that to how demoralized you feel when dealing with the airlines, utilities, and electronics shops.
 For the Beloved Brands, they understand that Culture and Brand are One.
 The Brand becomes an internal beacon for the culture—and the brand’s people have to genuinely be the strongest most outspoken fans who spread the brand’s virtues.

-- Begin by holding the culture up the lens of the brand DNA and ensure the right team in place to deliver against the needs of the brand.
+- Begin by holding the culture up the lens of the brand idea and ensure the right team in place to deliver against the needs of the brand.

 - Begin to push the culture to create a unique delivery of the product experience.
-Use Leaky Bucket analysis to take a walk in yoru customers shoes and to address weaknesses.
+Use our Leaky Bucket analysis to take a walk in your customer’s shoes and to address weaknesses.